Theonlyhamstertoh/MY-NOTES-AND-LEARNING/EXPRESS.md

 * If `next()` is not called, then the request is left hanging.
 * OFten the case that middleware are called before setting routes
 * The difference between a `middleware function` and a `route handler callback` is that the middleware function must have a third argument `next` which are expected to call to complete the request cycle.
+* Examines incoming request and prepare it for further processing.
+* For example, check if the user is trying to access a portion that requires authentication and if good continue or show error

 ```
 // this will be used by all routes